lennartdeknikker/frontend-data/README.md

 # Indonesian Ancestor Statues Map
-this repo contains my assignment material for the course [functional programming](https://github.com/cmda-tt/course-19-20).
+this repo contains my assignment material for the course [Frontend Data](https://github.com/cmda-tt/course-19-20).
 The assignment entails visualizing data obtained from the Museum Volkenkunde's objects database using the [D3 Library](https://github.com/d3/d3).

 **This current version shows all Indonesian ancestor statues on a map.**